 Tri-Tech 3D re-visit Lestercast to check up on their progress with additive manufacturing

-Lestercast; a UK based investment casting solutions company, had made the decision a couple of years back to invest in additive manufacturing solutions with Tri-Tech 3D.
-The company specialises in creating custom tools and bespoke products, machining, quality and strength testing and finishing services, and serve a wide range of industries in the industrial and commercial sectors including automotive, rail, motorsport, oil and gas, architectural, valves and pumps, marine and medical.
+Lestercast; a UK based investment casting solutions company, had made the decision about five years back to invest in additive manufacturing solutions with Tri-Tech 3D.
+The company specialises in producing a wide range of investment castings in both a prototype or production format using either their UK based manufacturing site or Chinese partner foundry.
+They serve a wide range of industries in the industrial and commercial sectors including automotive, rail, motorsport, oil and gas, architectural, valves and pumps, marine and medical.

 Lestercast first explored the possibility of using 3D print technology as a viable method of producing low cost prototypes.
 When using traditional manufacturing processes to create prototypes, Lestercast originally encountered a number of drawbacks from having to retool the production line each time they created a new part, to resetting the assembly process.
 This made the prototyping life cycle drawn out and costly as well as making it difficult to create multiple design iterations.

 In addition, as with any CNC machine, the machine set up allows very little margin for error and results need to be precise and consistent.
-Whilst Lestercast had an experienced team of machinists, any minor set up error could result in a high amount of material wastage, lost time and increased cost.
+Whilst Lestercast work with an experienced team of sub-contract machinists, any minor set up error could result in a high amount of material wastage, lost time and increased cost.